The EU Emissions Trading System (EU ETS)

 For commercial airlines, the system covers CO2 emissions from flights within and between countries participating in the EU ETS (except Croatia, until 2014).
-International flights to and from non-ETS countries are also covered, but as a goodwill gesture the European Commission has proposed deferring the scheme's application to these for 2012 to allow time for agreement on a global framework for tackling aviation missions to be reached in autumn 2013.
+International flights to and from non-ETS countries are also covered, but the EU deferred the scheme's application to these for 2012 to allow time for agreement to be reached on a global framework for tackling aviation emissions.

 The EU ETS has put a price on carbon and shown that it is possible to trade in greenhouse gas emissions.
 Emissions from installations in the scheme are falling as intended.